pk385/rpc-light/readme.md

     std::cout << "batch request: " << batch_request << std::endl
               << std::endl;

-    //server request handler runs in a new thread and returns a future auto batch_server = server.handle_request(batch_request).get();
+    //server request handler runs in a worker thread and returns a future auto batch_server = server.handle_request(batch_request).get();

     //get the server response serialization as string to be sent to the client